 In August 1849 Princes Park was the scene of a grand campaign to raise funds in support of the Northern and Southern Hospitals, raising £9,593.
 A lithograph by John R. Isaac commemorated the event and was drawn from the roof of Park Nook.
-In the foreground can be seen James Martineau standing on the roof with his family and friends.

 The fancy fair, Prince’s Park, Liverpool, August, 1849 by John R. Isaac, lithographer.